How to connect to PostgreSQL from the command line

 This article describes how to connect to a PostgreSQL database from the command line using the psql program.
 You can use the psql program as a quick and easy way to access your databases directly.

-To connect to PostgreSQL from the command line:
+To connect to PostgreSQL from the command line, follow these steps:

 - Log in to your A2 Hosting account using SSH.

 - At the command line, type the following command.
 Replace dbname with the name of the database, and username with the database username:

 - At the Password prompt, type the database user's password.
 When you type the correct password, the psql prompt appears.

 After you access a PostgreSQL database, you can run SQL queries and more.
 Here are some common psql commands:

 - To view help for psql commands, type \?.

 - To view help for SQL commands, type \h.

 - To view information about the current database connection, type \conninfo.